rollercodester/consolate/README.md

 <!-- DESCRIPTION/ -->

-Create an unlimited number of intuitive log functions that Consolate adds to the console object&mdash;even override built-in functions (error, info, warn, etc.) And while you're at it, feel free to easily define colors and prefixes for each log function, too!
+Create an unlimited number of intuitive log functions that Consolate adds to the Node.JS console object&mdash;even override built-in functions (error, info, warn, etc.) And while you're at it, feel free to easily define colors and prefixes.

 <!-- /DESCRIPTION -->